Ontario Decision-Making Responsibility and Parenting Time Variations

-In order to change an existing custody or access arrangement (if your matter is governed by the Children’s Law Reform Act) or parenting time and decision-making arrangement (if your matter is governed by the Divorce Act), you must apply to the court to “vary” (change) the previous order.
+In order to change an existing decision-making responsibility or parenting time arrangement (if your matter is governed by the Children’s Law Reform Act) or parenting time and decision-making arrangement (if your matter is governed by the Divorce Act), you must apply to the court to “vary” (change) the previous order.
 To succeed with a variation application, you must be able to prove to the court that there has been a change in the “circumstances of the child since the making of the order or the last variation order” (Divorce Act, s.
 17(5) ).

-Canadian Case Law on Changing Custody, Access or Parenting Time
+Canadian Case Law on Changing Decision-Making Responsibility, Parenting Time or Parenting Time

 In Gordon v.
 Goertz, the Supreme Court of Canada stated that for the court to find that the material change threshold is met, the judge must be satisfied that there has been: